kjolley/BIGSdb_documentation/curator_guide.rst

 identifier to a new profile may lead to confusion, so in this instance, it would be better to prevent this.

-You can retire a profile identifier by clicking the 'Add' retired profiles link on the sequence database curators' page.
+You can retire a profile identifier by clicking the 'Add' link in the 'Retired profiles' box on the sequence database curators' page.
+This function is normally hidden, so you may need to click the 'Show all' toggle to display it.

 .. image:: /images/curation/retire_profile1.png